 The path leads through open fields.
 If you want to immerse yourself in the enchanted floodplain and lake landscape of the Altmain in the Schweinfurt Mainbogen, then keep a little further west.
 Explore the Garstadt bird sanctuary before crossing the Unkenbach stream and heading into Heidenfeld.

 Turn into Klosterstraße, which leads you directly to Heidenfeld Monastery.

 Heidenfeld Monastery, also known as Maria Hilf Monastery, looks back on a history of almost a thousand years.
-In the 11th century, Countess Alberada, daughter of Margrave Otto von Schweinfurt, donated part of her landholding with all its properties and rights for the establishment of a monastery.
+In the 11th century, Countess Alberada, daughter of Margrave Otto von Schweinfurt, donated part of her landholdings with all the properties and rights to establish a monastery.
 Not long afterwards, the Augustinian Canons Regular Monastery of St. Mauritius was consecrated in Heidenfeld.
 From here, the pastoral monks looked after over 20 parishes.

 In the 16th century, the monastery was destroyed twice during the Peasants' Wars and the Margravial War.
 The Augustinians rebuilt it.
 After the turmoil of the Thirty Years' War, a new period of prosperity began.
 Between 1723 and 1733, the monastery was considerably expanded.
 The plans for the new building of the eastern convent building were provided by the architect and building director Balthasar Neumann, who was also entrusted with the construction of the Würzburg Residence at the same time.

 In 1803, the monastery was dissolved in the course of secularisation.
 At that time, under the influence of Napoleon, many ecclesiastical institutions were expropriated and the monastery complex was subsequently owned by the nobility for almost a century.
 The Augustinian canons' monastery became a castle.